You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Awesome.
 When enzymes add water to the bond that connects two monomers within a polymer, it splits the monomers apart.
 That’s hydrolysis.

-HINT FOR NEXT TIME: When enzymes add water to the bond that connects two monomers within a polymer, it splits the monomers apart.
+Hint: When enzymes add water to the bond that connects two monomers within a polymer, it splits the monomers apart.
 That’s hydrolysis.

 Dehydration synthesis